In This Article

 Another option that you can book with points is Holiday Inn Resort Montego Bay all inclusive resort.
-All meals, drinks and snacks are included and at 50,000 IHG points/night, it’s a good value.
-Two kids under 12 stay free and you’ll pay $80/night for each additional person 13 years old or older.
+All meals, drinks and snacks are included and at 50,000 IHG points per night, it’s a good value.
+Two kids under 12 stay free, and you’ll pay $80 per night for each additional person 13 years old or older.

-This newly refurbished hotel also offers RoseHall Club Adult Only section that includes a lounge, an adult only pool and bar area and premium amenities and services.
+This newly refurbished hotel also offers RoseHall Club Adult Only section that includes a lounge, an adults-only pool and bar area and premium amenities and services.

 If you have Chase IHG Rewards Club Premier Credit Card, you can book three nights and get fourth night free.

 There are lots of beautiful all inclusive resorts in Jamaica.
 Some could be booked with hotel points, such as Hyatt or IHG points, and lots more could be booked with Ultimate Rewards points through the Chase travel portal.

 If you have Chase Sapphire Reserve, the points are worth 1.5 cents each.
 If you have Chase Sapphire Preferred or Ink Preferred, then the points are worth 1.25 cents each.

 To search for hotels, navigate to your Ultimate Rewards account and plug in your dates and destination.

 There are lots of great independent all-inclusive resorts that aren’t part of any chain, or local chains such as Couples that provide great value.
 If the price might look high, remember that this includes everything – meals, drinks, entertainment, activities and water sports.